Assem-ElQersh/Expert-Systems/README.md

 - **Limited to Specific Domains**: Expert systems are typically designed for specific domains and may not perform well outside their area of expertise.

-- **Lack of Common Sense**: Unlike humans, expert systems lack general common sense and can only operate within the confines of their programmed knowledge and rules.
+- **Lack of Common Sense**: Unlike humans, expert systems lack general common sense and can only operate within their programmed knowledge and rules.

 - **Maintenance**: Updating and maintaining the knowledge base can be challenging as new information becomes available or as domain knowledge evolves.

-Expert systems are a powerful tool in the field of artificial intelligence, offering significant benefits in specialized domains where expert knowledge is critical.
+Expert systems are a powerful tool in artificial intelligence, offering significant benefits in specialized domains where expert knowledge is critical.
 By mimicking the decision-making process of human experts, these systems can provide valuable insights, recommendations, and solutions in areas ranging from medicine to finance to customer service.

 ## Further Reading